Nicholas Meats’ parking plan fails to gain approval

 Expanded parking of any sort for the plant should help with truck traffic, which residents and other drivers find frustrating.
 As it is, trucks are sometimes backed up on East Valley Road (Route 880) waiting to be checked in to the plant.

-The northeast parking lot is to be built on 38 acres of former farmland across East Valley Road from the plant.
+The northeast parking lot is to be built on 38 acres of former farmland on East Valley Road.
 Those acres have been rezoned to “industrial.”
 Trees there have been cut down, and the resulting lumber can be seen lying on the ground.

 Estep’s list of significant issues with the plan include: